tr3buchet/twiceredis/README.rst

 * ``tr.master`` also aliased as ``tr.write``
 * ``tr.slave`` also aliased as ``tr.read``

-these clients are each backed by a separate ``SentinelConnectionPool`` initialized to connect to the master or slaves respectively
+the clients are each backed by a separate ``SentinelConnectionPool`` initialized to connect to the master or slaves respectively

-``TwiceRedis`` also uses a ``DisconnectingSentinel`` class to drastically reduce the number of active connections to the redis sentinel service(s).
-This class drops connection to the chosen sentinel once the master or slave has been chosen
+``TwiceRedis`` also uses a ``DisconnectingSentinel`` class to drastically reduce the number of active connections to the redis sentinel service(s). this class drops connection to the chosen sentinel once the master or slave has been chosen

-The ``DisconnectionSentinel`` class also filters slaves a little more intelligently than the base ``Sentinel`` class does.
+the ``DisconnectionSentinel`` class also filters slaves a little more intelligently than the base ``Sentinel`` class does.
 In addition to insuring slaves are not ``sdown`` or ``odown`` it makes sure the slaves ``master-link-status`` is 'ok'